Tax Tips

 Carefully Manage Investment Gains and Losses in Taxable Accounts

-To the extent you have capital losses that were recognized earlier this year or capital loss carryovers from pre-2023 years, selling winners this year will not result in any tax hit.
-In particular, sheltering net short-term capital gains with capital losses is a sweet deal because net short-term gains would otherwise be taxed at higher ordinary income rates.
+To the extent you have capital losses that were recognized earlier this year or capital loss carryovers from pre-2025 years, selling winners this year will not result in any tax hit.
+Sheltering net short-term capital gains with capital losses is a sweet deal because net short-term gains would otherwise be taxed at higher ordinary income rates.

 What if you have some loser investments that you would like to unload?
 Biting the bullet and taking the resulting capital losses this year would shelter capital gains, including high-taxed short-term gains, from other sales this year.

 In fact, having a capital loss carry over into next year and beyond could turn out to be a pretty good deal.
 The carryover can be used to shelter both short-term gains and long-term gains recognized next year and beyond.
-This can give you extra investing flexibility in those years because you won’t have to hold appreciated securities for over a year to get a lower tax rate.
-And since the top two federal rates on net short-term capital gains recognized in 2024 are expected to remain at 35% and 37% (plus the 3.8% NIIT, if applicable), having a capital loss carry over into next year to shelter short-term gains recognized next year could be a very good thing.
+This can give you extra investment flexibility in those years because you won’t have to hold appreciated securities for over a year to get a lower tax rate.
+The top two federal rates on net short-term capital gains recognized in 2025 are expected to remain at 35% and 37% (plus the 3.8% NIIT, if applicable).
+So, having a capital loss carryover into next year to shelter short-term gains recognized next year could be a very good thing.

 Explore Gifting Strategies

 Gifts to Relatives and Other Loved Ones.
-Don’t give away loser shares (currently worth less than what you paid for them).
-Instead, you should sell the shares and book the resulting tax-saving capital loss.
+Don’t give away loser stocks (currently worth less than what you paid for them).
+Instead, you should sell the shares and take the resulting tax-saving capital loss on your personal return.
 Then, give the cash sales proceeds to your loved one.

 Gifts to Charities.
 The principles for tax-smart gifts to relatives and other loved ones also apply to donations to IRS-approved charities.
 You should sell loser shares and collect the resulting tax-saving capital losses.
-Then, you can give the cash sales proceeds to favored charities and claim the resulting tax-saving charitable deduction (assuming you itemize).
+Then, you can give the cash sales proceeds to favored charities and claim the resulting tax-saving charitable deduction (assuming you itemize deductions on your tax return).
 Following this strategy delivers a double tax benefit: tax-saving capital losses plus a deductible charitable donation.

 Convert Traditional IRAs into Roth Accounts